Edit

 Set up an experiment

-By now you should have chosen your third-party service to run and monitor your experiment, and set up the experimentation connector.
+Choose a partner service to run and monitor your experiment, and set up the experimentation connector.
 These prerequisites are listed in Experimentation in Dynamics 365 Commerce.

 Set up your success metrics

-To set up your success metrics for out-of-the-box modules, follow these steps.
+To set up your success metrics for out-of-the-box modules, follow these steps:

 1. In Commerce site builder, select Pages in the left navigation pane, and then select the page that you want to collect metrics for.